-During this cultural event the gods will occupy the little thrones at the temple sight while the people will dance and play music all day long until the Pemangku suggest that the gods return to heaven.
+During this cultural event, the gods will occupy the little thrones at the temple sight while the people will dance and play music all day long until the Pemangku suggests that the gods return to heaven.

 It’s not that difficult to spot if something important is going on at a temple.
 Groups of women will gather at the temple carrying high towers of fruit and flower offerings on their heads.
 As you can imagine always a beautiful sight to watch.

-Foreigners who are interested in these temple activities are welcome to have a look and make pictures after approval.
-However it is required to dress accordingly: long sleeves, sarong and a ceremonial sash tied around the waist.
+Foreigners who are interested in these temple activities are welcome to have a look and take pictures after approval.
+However, it is required to dress accordingly: long sleeves, sarong and a ceremonial sash tied around the waist.

-Besides all the festivals mentioned above there are smaller events dedicated to a specific god as well.
-Here are a couple of them:
+Besides all the festivals mentioned above, there are smaller events dedicated to a specific god as well.
+Here is a couple of them:

 Saraswati – annual Balinese event to honor the Goddess of Knowledge.